keithbuhler/keithbuhler.github.io/cv3.md

 2014 &nbsp;&nbsp;  “I Wouldn’t Imagine That if I Were You: Moral Imaginative Resistance in a Virtue Ethical Frame,” South Carolina Society for Philosophy;  Midsouth Philosophy Conference.

 ### Popular Talks & Public Lectures ###
-2014 &nbsp;&nbsp; "Morality -- Rule-following or New Life?", Wesleyan Society.
+"Morality: Rule-following or New Life?", Wesleyan Society, 2014
-2013&nbsp;&nbsp; "Reading for Classical Education", Veritas Christian Academy.
+"Reading for Classical Education", Veritas Christian Academy, 2013
-2012 &nbsp;&nbsp;"The Goodness of Goodness -- Lewis' Abolition of Man", Torrey Academy.
+"The Goodness of Goodness: Lewis' Abolition of Man", Torrey Academy, 2012
-2012 &nbsp;&nbsp; "Is Vanity the same as Pride?", Torrey Academy.
+"Is Vanity the same as Pride?", Torrey Academy, 2012 "A Philosophy of Pain & Suffering,"  St Barnabas Othodox Church, Adult School, Summer 2011
-2011 &nbsp;&nbsp; "Pain and Suffering", St Barnabas Orthodox Church men’s group.
+"Pain and Suffering", St Barnabas Orthodox Church men’s group, Summer 2011
-2011 &nbsp;&nbsp; "Does Love Cover a Multitude of Sins?", Hope Academy.
+"Does Love Cover a Multitude of Sins?", Hope Academy, Summer 2011
-2011 &nbsp;&nbsp; "Hope versus the Cycle of Desire", Hope Academy.
+"Hope versus the Cycle of Desire", Hope Academy, Fall 2011
+"Goodness, Truth, Beauty: Christian Worldview," St. Nicholas Orthodox Church, St George Mission, Summer 2010
-2011 &nbsp;&nbsp; "The Divided Self", Hephatha Lutheran Church.
+"The Divided Self", Hephatha Lutheran Church March 2011
-2011 &nbsp;&nbsp; "The Study of Angels in the 21st Century", Torrey Academy.
+"The Study of Angels in the 21st Century", Torrey Academy January 2011
-2010 &nbsp;&nbsp; "The Art of Conversation; Conversation with Art", Wheatstone Academy.
-2009 &nbsp;&nbsp; "The Virtue of Constancy", Hope Academy Graduation.
+"The Nihilist Faith", Hope Academy Graduation, Summer 2009
-2009 &nbsp;&nbsp; "Is Theology the Science of God?", Hope Academy.
+"Is Theology the Science of God?", Hope Academy, Spring 2009
-2009 &nbsp;&nbsp; "The Possibility of Sanctification", Hope Academy.
+"The Possibility of Sanctification", Hope Academy, Fall 2009
-2007 &nbsp;&nbsp; "Learning From Experience -- Initiatives & Reflective Learning", Torrey Honors Freshmen Initiative Day, Biola University.
+"Learning From Experience: Initiatives & Reflective Learning", April 2007, Biola Torrey Freshmen Initiative Day
+​"​Group Blogging: trials, benefits, and potential", October 2006, God Blog Conference 2006, Biola University, Dustin Steeve

 ### Professional Affiliations